maxnachlinger/classes-and-functions-chat/README.md

   })
 })
 ```
-Now you can compose Monads together just like we composed functors together above, `chain()` is awesome like that.
+You can compose Monads together just like we composed functors together above, `chain()` works for that case too.
 ```javascript
 const chainToTheRescue = identity.of(1)
   .chain((x) => identity.of(`Test ${x}`)) // Identity('Test 1')